elblogdebraian/elblogdebraian.github.io/_posts/2020-01-20-guia-de-estilo.md

 ---
-layout: page
+layout: post
-title: Guía de Estilo
+title: Guía para contenido
+author: Braian A. Diez
 image: '/images/pages/9.jpg'
 ---

-At [Aspire Themes](http://aspirethemes.com/) I use a lot of tools to help me create WordPress, Ghost and Jekyll themes.
+At [elblogdebraian theme](http://elblogdebraian.online/) I use a lot of tools to help me create WordPress, Ghost and Jekyll themes.
 Tools will range from development, design, services, hosting and automation.

 Graphic design is the paradise of **individuality**, *eccentricity*, heresy, abnormality, hobbies, and humors. — George Santayana.